Meet Dr. Maly

 Dr. Maly’s ten year Navy career came to a close as he and his wife decided to set down permanent roots in their favorite place, Saint Petersburg, Florida.
 After being married in Largo in 2009, they have visited frequently and each time they visit they never want to leave.
-With their children, Troy and Peyton, they are thrilled to join the Saint Petersburg community.
 Outside of work, Dr. Maly enjoys exploring new parks and beaches, boating, fishing, crabbing, sports and cooking dinner for his family.

 Dr. Maly is board certified by the American Board of Oral & Maxillofacial Surgery and licensed in four states including Florida.
 He is a Fellow of the American Association of Oral and Maxillofacial Surgery and maintains certifications in Basic Life Support, Advanced Cardiac Life Support, and Pediatric Advanced Life Support.
 He has lectured at various review courses and study clubs and is also a published author in the Journal of Oral and Maxillofacial Surgery.